CompassSecurity/pipeleak/readme.md

 pipeleak scan --token glpat-xxxxxxxxxxx --gitlab https://gitlab.com -v -a -c [value-of-valid-_gitlab_session]
 ```

+### Additional Features

+Filter the scanned projects by using the `--search` flag and provide a search query string.

+Filter the scanned projects by using the `--owned` flag to only process projects owned by you.

 ## Customizing Scan Rules

 When you run Pipeleak for the first time, it generates a `rules.yml` file based on [this repository](https://github.com/mazen160/secrets-patterns-db/blob/master/db/rules-stable.yml).
 You can customize your scan rules by modifying this file as needed.